FartLabs/labs/README.md

   - **Easier to reason about**: Smaller, well-defined Labs simplify code analysis and reasoning.

+### Use cases

+> [!NOTE]
+>
+> Example Labs demonstrating the following use cases will be added in the
+> future.

+- **State management**: Labs can be used to manage application state by encapsulating state variables and state-changing procedures within a Lab.
+- **Data processing**: Labs can be used to encapsulate data processing logic, making it easier to manage and reuse.
+- **API clients**: Labs can be used to encapsulate API clients, making it easier to manage API calls and responses.
+- **Configuration management**: Labs can be used to manage application configuration by encapsulating configuration variables and procedures within a Lab.
+- **Second brain**: Labs can be used to encapsulate knowledge and procedures that are useful for a specific domain or task.
+- **Testing**: Labs can be used to encapsulate test data and test procedures, making it easier to manage and reuse test cases.
+- **Miscellaneous**: Labs can be used for any task that requires encapsulation, modularity, and reusability.

 ## Usage

 - The [GETTING_STARTED.md](./GETTING_STARTED.md) guide is a Notes Lab example